Mesozoa

 The Mesozoa are minuscule, worm-like parasites of marine invertebrates.
 Generally, these tiny, elusive creatures consist of a somatoderm (outer layer) of ciliated cells surrounding one or more reproductive cells.

-A recent study recovered Mesozoa as a monophyletic group that emerged in the Lophotrochozoa as sister of the Rouphozoa.
+A 2017 study recovered Mesozoa as a monophyletic group that emerged in the Lophotrochozoa as sister of the Rouphozoa.

 Some workers previously classified Mesozoa as the sole phylum of the lonely subkingdom Agnotozoa.
 Cavalier-Smith argued that at least some of the mesozoans are in fact protistans, not animals.

 In the 19th century, the Mesozoa were a wastebasket taxon for multicellular organisms which lacked the invaginating gastrula which was thought to define the Metazoa.

 Evolution

 Mesozoa were once thought to be evolutionary intermediate forms between Protozoans and Metazoans, but now they are thought to be degenerate or simplified metazoa.
 Their ciliated larvae are similar to the miracidium of trematodes, and their internal multiplication is similar to what happens in the sporocysts of trematodes.
 Mesozoan DNA has a low GC-content (40%).
 This amount is similar to ciliates, but ciliates tend to be binucleate.
 Others relate mesozoa to a group including annelids, planarians and nemerteans.

 Orthonectida have a very reduced muscular and nervous system, only consisting of a few cells, but so far no muscle cells or neurons have been found in Dicyemida.